doctorfree/MusicPlayerPlus/markdown/mpcpluskeys.1.md

 # LICENSING
 MPCPLUSKEYS is distributed under an Open Source license.
-See the file LICENSE in the MPCPLUSKEYS source distribution for information on terms &amp; conditions for accessing and otherwise using MPCPLUSKEYS and for a DISCLAIMER OF ALL WARRANTIES.
+See the file COPYING in the MPCPLUSKEYS source distribution for information on terms &amp; conditions for accessing and otherwise using MPCPLUSKEYS and for a DISCLAIMER OF ALL WARRANTIES.